dojo/widget-core/README.md

 ### Event Handlers

-The recommended pattern for event handlers is to declare them on the widget class, referencing the function using `this` generally within `getChildrenNodes` or a `nodeAttribute`.
+The recommended pattern for event handlers is to declare them on the widget class, referencing the function using `this` most commonly within `getChildrenNodes` or a `nodeAttributes` function.

-Event handlers are can be encapsulated within the widget as demonstrated in the first example or they can delegate to a function that passed via `properties` shown in the second example.
+Event handlers can be internal logic encapsulated within a widget as shown in the first example or they can delegate to a function that is passed via `properties` as shown in the second example.

 *internally defined handler*